petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/configuring-liferay-authentication-with-auth0-using-openid-connect.md

 Be sure to click *Save* to ensure your changes are preserved.

-Once that is done, OpenID Connect needs to be enabled.
+Once that is done, enable OpenID Connect.
 To enable the OpenId Connect:

 1. On your DXP instance, navigate to *Global Menu* &rarr; *Control Panel* &rarr; *Configuration* &rarr; *Instance Settings*.